arubalac/mule-salt/Mule-Salt/README.md

    -v `pwd`/srv/salt:/srv/salt:rw cisco/mule-salt
 ```

+## Note:

+The current version of mule-salt docker has limitation of dynamic ip detection.
+So
+you may need to get the docker ip of the master and set it in the minion file before running the minion.

 By jumping in with `docker exec -i -t mulesaltdocker_master_1 bash` your able to test/troubleshoot.
 Now your ready to write you states and test them out.

 ## Environment variables